 Almost always, a builder must be a given a reasonable opportunity to complete their own work or to rectify any defects within their works, before any further steps can be taken by an owner to have the work done by others.
 Most standard form building contracts used within the building industry contain specific steps which […]

-Insurance under the Home Building Compensation Fund is required to be obtained by a builder entering into a residential building contract of greater than $20,000 with a home owner prior to commencing any work under that contract.
+Insurance under the Home Building Compensation Fund is required to be obtained by a builder entering into a residential building contract of greater than $20,000 (including GST) with a home owner prior to commencing any work under that contract.
 Insurance policies under the Home Building Compensation Fund provide a set period of cover for loss […]

 For a home owner, engaging a builder to carry our residential building work, whether it is for a new home, renovations and extensions or a smaller project, can be a very stressful time.
 One of the common issues that can arise and cause conflict with you builder occurs when the building works have not been […]